 These same ideas are still used today: the law should be fair in order to prevent people from seeking vengeance – taking the law into their own hands – for wrongs done.

-The following are reasons and logic used for the collateral source rule.
+The following are the reasons and logic used for the collateral source rule.

 1. A person who causes an injury should not be entitled to the benefits of another person’s health insurance: One reason for this is that it eliminates the need to complicate the evidence presented in a personal injury trial.
 If insurance is permitted, the amount paid for premiums must be introduced (because the defendant did not pay for the premiums, why should he benefit from the payments made?).